Imponderables (book series): Volumes

 Not all volumes include a number stamp.
-From 1986 to 1991, HarperCollins assigned each hardback and paperback edition more than one ISBN.
+HarperCollins assigned each edition more than one ISBN, therefore the numbers listed below may not be the first edition.

 Revised volumes

 Feldman significantly revised two volumes for HarperCollins in 2004.
 They were released alongside reprints of other volumes with new titles.

 Who Put the Butter in Butterfly?

-In 1989, Feldman explored features of the English language in Who Put the Butter in Butterfly?.
-It was not published as part of the series by HarperCollins, however the design and formatting is identical to other volumes.
+In 1989, Feldman explored a number of idiosyncratic features of the English language in Who Put the Butter in Butterfly?.
+The volume was not published as part of the Imponderables series by HarperCollins, however the book design and text formatting of paperback editions is identical to other volumes.